james-heath/Blackjack3/README.md

     - Found side bet on insurance wnot paying out when dealer has more than 2 cards in blackjack - Fix was to remove the 2 card requirement...
 Likely an oversight of mine mixing blackjack up with 'natural' blackjack.
 Still needs confirming fixed
     - Found broken handeling of split pairs where if the first hand gets a black jack it is recognised as a natural.
 I added a bit in the natural check function which checks that SecHandValue == False.
 Still need sconfirming fixed
     - Found bug where an ace insurance check happens on circumstances other than dealers first card- Fixed. made insurance check for only one card held.

+18.06.20
+    - Updated for Python3!
+    - Adjusted mistake where insurance bet was > 2.5 when it should have been >= 2.5

 TO DO:
     -Bug testing needed still on general betting etc.